 These Asian-inspired Brussels sprouts are a great side dish or appetizer!
 Here are some of my favorite ways to serve them.

 - Low Carb Chicken Dinner: Add these Brussels sprouts to a simple chicken recipe like Grilled Teriyaki Chicken.
-The combo is flavor-packed and healthy!
+The combo is flavor-packed!

 - Takeout at Home: Pair this recipe with other Asian-inspired dinners like my Easy Hunan Beef, Chicken Teriyaki Bowls, and Cauliflower Chicken Fried Rice.